WeileiZeng/quantum-circuit/QuantumVirtualMachines.md

-## Review of open-source quantum computer simulators in the aspect of quantum error correction code
+## Review of open-source Quantum Virtual Machines in the aspect of Quantum Error Correction Code

 Currently there are many early-stage quantum devices available from Google, IBM, etc. At the same time, a lot of quantum virtual machines(QVM) are available, inlcuding Forest (pyQuil), QISKit, ProjectQ, the Quantum Developer Kit and Cirq.
 They simulate the quantum computers in the level of density matrix or wave function.
 These are wonderful platforms, allowing us to test quantum algorithms and preparing us for larger scale quantum computing.
 A comprehensive review on those platform can be seen here
 [[1]](https://quantumcomputingreport.com/scorecards/review-of-the-cirq-quantum-software-framework/)